EarthScope/ispaq/README.md

 combinations of other aliases.
 Example, "myMetrics: num_gaps, sample_mean, cross_talk".

-**Station_SNCL** aliases are user created *alias: network.station.location.channel* combinations.
+**Station_SNCL** aliases are user created *alias: Network.Station.Location.Channel* combinations.
 Station SNCLs can be comma separated lists. \* or ? wildcards can be used in any of the network, station, location, channel elements.
+Aliases must be formatted as Network.Station.Location.Channel; other combinations such as Station.Network.Location.Channel are not supported in ISPAQ.
 Example, "myStations: IU.\*.00.BH?, IU.ANMO.\*.?HZ, II.PFO.??.\*".

 **Data_Access** has four entries describing where to find data, metadata, events, and optionally response files.